Mt. Lebanon Tunnel

 The Mt.
-Lebanon Tunnel is a light rail tunnel in Allegheny County, Pennsylvania, also known as the Dormont/Mt.
-Lebanon Transit Tunnel, part of the Pittsburgh Light Rail system.
+Lebanon Tunnel is a light rail tunnel in Allegheny County, Pennsylvania, also known as the Dormont–Mt.
+Lebanon Transit Tunnel, and is part of the Pittsburgh Light Rail system operated by Pittsburgh Regional Transit (PRT).

-The 3000 ft long tunnel connects the and stations beneath Washington Road & West Liberty Ave. from Shady Drive East to McFarland Road at a maximum depth of 100 ft, and runs beneath a cemetery.
+The 3000 ft tunnel connects and stations beneath Washington Road and West Liberty Avenue, extending from Shady Drive East to McFarland Road at a maximum depth of 100 ft.
+The alignment passes beneath a cemetery.